 Auckland Walks And Hikes

 Lucky for us, there are many beautiful walks and hikes in and around Auckland—and better yet, they’re free!
-Whether you’re keen to soak in the city scape, chase a waterfall or walk along the coast, put on those sneakers and get walking!
+Whether you’re keen to soak in the cityscape, chase a waterfall or walk along the coast, put on those sneakers and get walking!
 Don’t forget to take a snap for the ‘Gram!
 Be careful to protect our kauri from kauri dieback disease.

 Visit The Library